-A. The most important issue with toys is not how many a pet has, but how safe and appropriate they are — and how you’re using them.
+Q. Is there such a thing as too many toys for my dogs?
+How many different toys should I leave out for them to play with?A. The most important issue with toys is not how many a pet has, but how safe and appropriate they are — and how you’re using them.
 Ideally, your dogs’ toys should not only keep their minds and bodies active but also strengthen the bond they have with you.
 If that’s the case, then your dogs can have as many toys as you want and can afford to buy.
 But if the toys wind up unplayed with and scattered on the floor, and the only time they see any action is when you trip over them, then yes, you probably have too many toys.

 In other words, it’s better to have a few toys used well than a lot of toys not used at all.

 Put Your Dogs’ Toys to WorkIf you haven’t got any idea what I’m talking about when I say that your dogs’ toys should be used well, then it’s time for some toy talk.
 This is how hard your dogs’ toys could — and should — be working: